-India’s vice-captain has hit the right note in the ongoing World Cup and became the second Indian after Sachin Tendulkar to amass more than 500 runs in the quadrennial event.
-India, however, might want to give him a break in order to keep him fresh for sterner battles in the business end of the tournament.
-In his absence, Mayank Agarwal could be handed an ODI debut which will give India more options going ahead in the tournament.
+India’s vice-captain has hit the right note in the ongoing World Cup .
+He became the second Indian after Sachin Tendulkar to amass more than 500 runs in the quadrennial event.
+India, however, might want to give him a break.
+In order to keep him fresh for sterner battles in the business end of the tournament it’s desirable to.
+In his absence, Mayank Agarwal could be handed an ODI debut.
+This will give India more options going ahead in the tournament.

 #2.
 Ravindra Jadeja deserves a look in:

 Barring Mayank, who joined the team a few days ago, Jadeja remains the only player in the squad who has warmed the bench during the entire tournament.
-His frustration was evident when he tore into Sanjay Manjrekar as a retort to a remark made by the former cricketer on the all-rounder’s abilities.
+His frustration was evident when he tore into Sanjay Manjrekar.
+He did so as as a retort to a remark made by the former cricketer on the all-rounder’s abilities.

 #3.
 Ace a chase:

-The toss has proven to be very important in the second half of the tournament and teams have gone with the age-old formula of putting runs on the board and apply pressure on the chasing sides.
+The toss has proven to be very important in the second half of the tournament.
+The teams have gone with the age-old formula of putting runs on the board and applying pressure on the chasing sides.
 Barring the first game against South Africa, India have chased only on a solitary occasion where they failed to overhaul the steep target set by England.
 India must look to chase against Sri Lanka for they might be forced to do so during the knockout stages.
-If they overhaul a stiff target, India will tick all the boxes and will be raring to go in the semi-finals.
+If they overhaul a stiff target, India will tick all the boxes.
+This will get them raring to go to the semi-finals.

 #4.
 Back Rishabh Pant at No. 4: